conrad-vanl/decent-video/README.md

 This project is an experiment for compositing user-provided content and syncing it with live-action video footage in the browser.
 It was used in a viral marketing site for Mad Decent's 2014 Holiday album for an Elf Yourself inspired parody.

-The Ember app that is in this repo is a stripped down version of the Mad Decent site, with 4 of the videos from the original campaign for demonstration purposes.
+The Ember app that is in this repo is a stripped down version of the site that ran with Mad Decent, with 4 of the videos from the original campaign for demonstration purposes.
 The app does run in a mobile browser with decently performing playback.
 Although, site is currently not responsive as certain parts of the process relies on precise pixel sizes, however I'm working on improving that.

 I also plan to continue exploring how `<canvas>` and in-browser javascript can be used to combine user-provided content and video to create interactive (and hopefully in the future more immersive) experiences.